 Remember to work on SEO strategy, so you will rank high in the Baidu search engine.
 Nowadays, a website works as an initial contact method for any business, just like a business card in the old times.
 China is no different.

-Consider setting an account on Tmall B2D
+Consider setting up an account on a B2D website

 For businesses that want to sell products on China’s largest online retail platform, Tmall, there’s now a new way to do it.
 Tmall Global B2D (Business to Dealer) is a new e-commerce platform that allows businesses to sell products directly to China distributors on Tmall.

 There is a database of more than 85000 China distributors, so any brand can find a suitable distributor there.
 The platform also takes care of supply chains, logistics, and payments.
 Tmall B2D platform is a great idea for brands, providing an option of selecting China distributors within the platform, so it’s a great time saver.

-The brand has to spread its image on Chinese e-commerce platforms and social networks to gain popularity among Chinese consumers and to provide the maximum of information on products.
+The brand has to spread its image on Chinese e-commerce platforms and social networks to gain popularity among Chinese consumers and to provide the maximum information on products.
 The brand has to work on its digital strategies and show Chinese distributors that the product attracts customers in China.
 Nowadays, more and more foreign companies are entering Chinese social media platforms, as they see the real potential of winning an audience there.

 Although the selected platforms will depend on your products type, there are three main platforms that Chinese netizens use on daily basis: